Barbu-David/Laboratory-Data-Structures-and-Algorithms/DOC/doc.md

 #### Implementation

 After validating the input, the function searches for the place to insert the new node.
-If it finds an identical node, it returns, oherwise it creates a new node in the correct location.
+If it finds an identical node, it returns, otherwise it creates a new node in the correct location.
 It uses the `pushed` flag to break out of the loop.

 ### **Popping Function**